 The most-requested hardscape projects in Waldorf:

 Paver patios — The single most popular project.
-Most Waldorf homes are 15-30 years old with deck setups that residents are replacing with paver patios for lower maintenance and better aesthetics.
+Plenty of Waldorf homes are a couple of decades old with tired deck setups that residents are replacing with paver patios for lower maintenance and better aesthetics.

 Outdoor kitchens — Increasingly common in Westlake, Hampshire, and St. Charles, where larger lots and higher home values justify the investment.